stolostron/rhacm-docs/manage_applications/deployment_rollout.md

 1. Create the target subscription resource YAML definition to point to the newer version of the resource or chart to deploy.
 This definition must use the same definition structure as any subscription application resource kind.
 However, this target subscription must not include the annotations for defining a rolling update and must not define any placement rule.

-2. Update the initial subscription YAML definition to Include the following annotations to indicate that a rolling update is used for updating the subscription:
+2. Update the initial subscription YAML definition to Include the following annotations to indicate that a rolling update is used for updating the subscription: <!--rolling update annotations-->

    ```yaml
    annotations: